sapegin/washingcode-book/manuscript/book.md

 In all cases the code without a ternary is shorter and easier to read.

+## Processing arrays

-Another example: it’s common to check an array length before running a loop over its items:
+It’s common to check an array length before running a loop over its items:

 ```js
 return getProducts().then(response => {